craue/CraueConfigBundle/README.md

 	$this->get('craue_config')->get('name-of-a-setting')

 to retrieve the value of the setting `name-of-a-setting`.
+Furthermore, you can call

+	$this->get('craue_config')->all()

+to get an associative array of all defined settings and their values.

 # Customization